901.1 Vehicle Regulations

 - The MSUN Parking and Traffic Committee has sole authority for appeal of parking violations and fines.

 - The Parking and Traffic Committee is composed of faculty, staff and students and is appointed by the Chancellor.

-- If a persons wishes to appeal a fine, he/she must appear at the MSUN Business Office within 10 calendar days of the date of the ticket and file a notice of appeal.
+- If a person wishes to appeal a fine, he/she must appear at the MSUN Business Office within 10 calendar days of the date of the ticket and file a notice of appeal.
 All appeals will be heard by the Parking and Traffic Committee.
 Fines upheld by the Parking and Traffic Committee must be paid by the end of the semester or Summer Session.

 - MSUN is authorized by Montana statute, with a court order, to withhold the amount of any unpaid parking fines from any amount owing any student, employee or faculty member.

 - Student transcripts may also be held for unpaid parking fines and unpaid fines may

 be added to class registration fees for collection purposes.

 - Special Conditions and Emergencies.

 - Under special conditions and in emergencies, the Facilities Services and Chancellor's Office may impose parking limitations as required.

 - Any accident involving a vehicle on MSUN property must immediately be reported, first to the Havre Police for investigative purposes and then to the Facilities Services Administrative Office (265-3755).
 Business hours for Facilities Services are 8:00 A.M. through 5:00 P.M., Monday through Friday.